 Treat Married and Unmarried Couples the Same

 Traditional etiquette says that you should write married couples names on the same line, and unmarried couples on separate lines.

 Treat Heterosexual and Same-Sex Couples the Same

 This should go without saying, but there's no need to address an invitation to a same-sex couple any differently than you would to an opposite-sex couple.
-Please don't just invite one person, then write "and guest" for the other when you know they're in a long-term relationship.
-Please don't send them separate invitations as if they don't live at the same address.
-Please don't write them on separate lines as if they weren't a couple.
-(And of course, don't invite the spouses of your heterosexual friends, but not those of your LGBTI friends).
-Sadly, I've heard of all these things happening.
-It's painful and unnecessary.
+Don't just invite one person, then write "and guest" for the other when you know they're in a long-term relationship.
+Don't send them separate invitations as if they don't live at the same address.
+Don't write them on separate lines as if they weren't a couple.
+And of course, don't invite the spouses of your heterosexual friends, but not those of your LGBTI friends.

 Different Addresses?
 Send Two